soot-oss/SootUp/docs/getting-started.md

     from the method's body.
 It does this by looking through all statements (JAssignStmt) in the method body and checking if the assignment is not                      present.
   - Then it prints the result of the interceptor check.

-   c) 'CallGraphExample'
+   c) CallGraphExample

-   !!! example "First segment of CallGraphExample Program"
-   - package sootup.examples; - defines the package name for the Java class.
+   - 'package sootup.examples;' - defines the package name for the Java class.
    - import statement - defines various classes and interfaces from different packages that the program uses.
    - public class CallGraphExample - declares a public class named 'CallGraphExample' which is the main class for this program.
    - Then we have created a main method which is the entry point of the program.